jylhakos/miscellaneous/DataAnalytics/README.md

 ```

+### Access-Control-Allow-Headers

+The Access-Control-Allow-Headers response header is used in response to a preflight request which includes the Access-Control-Request-Headers to indicate which HTTP headers can be used during the actual request.

 ### Preflight

 A preflight request is a CORS request using three HTTP request headers: Access-Control-Request-Method, Access-Control-Request-Headers, and the Origin header.